By Kate Codrington, Author, Speaker, Facilitator and Mentor

 Navigating these phases is tough inner work that is not celebrated in our culture at the moment, so to use menopause as a tool for personal growth you’re going to need to boost your skills.
 There’s a massive range of tips, practices and prompts in Second Spring: the self-care guide for menopause, but here’s my personal top five:

 - Rest – means different things to different people but you are going to need more of it that you feel entitled to.
 Take it!

 - Feeling the feels – your psyche is offering your pathways to healing, your feelings are valid and want to be expressed safely.

 - Be kind – treat, talk and soothe yourself as your best friend would.

 - Reduce stress – this is now non-negotiable, take steps to unwind every day.

 - Good company – good friends have never been so important.

-Listen to Kate Codrington on the Magnificent Midlife Podcast
+Listen to Kate Codrington talking about our second spring on the Magnificent Midlife Podcast